tautme/facilitation_leading_practices/activities/01-getting-established.md

 Facilitator’s base of operation is convenient to both groups, it makes it easy for the researcher to seek out the Facilitator, and for the Facilitator to interact with the rest of the ACI team.
-In cases where the ACI team members are all together in one location and all of the of the user base is in close proximity to this location, this may not an issue.
+In cases where the ACI team members are all together in one location and all of the user base is in close proximity to this location, this may not be an issue.
 However, not all campuses have a physical environment that is conducive to the necessary level of interaction.
 In some cases the ACI resources and the members of the ACI team are not located on campus, and